 We, the Heart and Stroke Foundation of Canada (“Heart & Stroke” or the “Foundation”) recognize the importance of the role our constituents, donors and the general public play in our work.
-While we strive for excellence in the pursuit of our mission, we recognize the value of your feedback and understand there may be instances where we have an opportunity for improvement.
-In order to ensure you receive the highest level of service, we have developed this policy and procedure to address and escalate any concerns or complaints you may have about the Foundation or that may arise in your interactions with Heart & Stroke.
-We also welcome any positive feedback you may have about our programs or work and are always happy to hear from you!
+While we strive for excellence in the pursuit of our mission, we recognize there may be instances where we have an opportunity for improvement.
+In order to ensure you receive the highest level of service, we have developed this policy and procedure to address and escalate any complaints you may have about the Foundation or that may arise in your interactions with Heart & Stroke.

 II.
 Guiding Principles